T. N. Seshan: Career

-He was appointed as the 10th Chief Election Commissioner and served from 12 December 1990 to 11 December 1996.
+He was appointed the 10th Chief Election Commissioner and served from 12 December 1990 to 11 December 1996.
 According to interview given by him to Business Standard, Law Minister Subramanian Swamy played a vital role in this appointment.
 He became best known for his electoral reforms.
 He redefined the status and visibility of the Election Commission of India.
 He identified more than hundred electoral malpractices and reformed the election process.
 Some of reforms he implemented include enforcement of election code of conduct, Voter IDs for all eligible voters, limit on election candidates' expenditure, appointing election officials from states other than the one facing polls.
 He curbed several malpractices like bribing or intimidating voters, distribution of liquor during elections, use of government funds and machinery for campaigning, appealing to voters' caste or communal feelings, use of places of worship for campaigns, use of loudspeakers and high volume music without prior written permission.

 During the 1999 Indian general elections, due to his reforms, 1488 candidates were disqualified for three years for failing to submit their expenditure accounts.
 It was reported that he reviewed more than 40,000 expenditure accounts and disqualified 14,000 candidates for false information.
 In 1992, the Election Commission canceled elections in Bihar and Punjab due to electoral issues.

 Later life

 After retirement as the CEC, he contested the 1997 Indian presidential election and lost to K.R.
 Narayanan.
+He fought on a Congress ticket against BJP'S veteran Lal Krishna Advani in 1999 from Gandhinagar and lost.
 He taught leadership at the Great Lakes Institute of Management in Chennai and had briefly taught at the LBSNAA, Musoorie.
 In 2012, the Madras High Court appointed him as an interim administrator to run the Pachaiyappa's Trust in Chennai.

 He died at his home in Chennai on 10 November 2019.

-He fought on a Congress ticket against BJP'S veteran Lal Krishna Advani in 1999 from Gandhinagar and lost.

-He praised the policies of Rajiv Gandhi.